 So what in the world is ‘Fungal Acne‘?

-Pityrosporum Folliculitis or Malassezia folliculitis or simply called ‘Fungal Acne‘ is that tricky little bumps on your face that seemed to appear out of nowhere.
+Pityrosporum Folliculitis or Malassezia folliculitis or simply called ‘Fungal Acne‘ is that tricky little bump on your face that seemed to appear out of nowhere.
 Acne Vulgaris often accompanies Fungal Acne and is often mistaken as one.

 While Bacteria is often the cause of Acne Vulgaris (or the deep pimple that you might often get, it is Fungus Overgrowth or Yeast that causes fungal acne.
 It feeds on excess sebum on the skin.
 Common oil-based products can trigger its growth as well as hot, and humid climates, like the Philippines, where I grew up.
 It usually appears in the oily areas of the face, back, and sometimes the neck.